charliemcleavy18-alt/SOC-ANALYST-LABS/Phishing Challenges/Snapped Phish-ing/README.md

 <br>
 Here i enumerated the URL and found that there was a ZIP archive titled "Update365.zip" which was likely to contain the phishing kit.
 <br>
-I proceded to defang the ZIP using CyberChef for good measure.
+I proceded to defang the ZIP using CyberChef.

 <br>
 I then downloaded the archive and generated a SHA-256 hash using the terminal.
 This allowed me to cross reference the file against threat intelligence databases such as VirusTotal.